-We recognize that the history of Canada is one of colonization and genocide and that on-going settler colonialism is the current reality for Indigenous peoples of this land.
+We recognize that the history and current reality of Canada is one of colonization and genocide of Indigenous peoples.
 This has resulted in the dispossession of land and rights, the extraction and misuse of resources and forced suppression and assimilation of all the various cultures, languages and customs of Indigenous peoples.
-Another clear result of the ongoing state violence against Indigenous peoples is the more than 500 missing and murdered Indigenous women across Turtle Island.
+Another clear result of the ongoing state violence against Indigenous peoples is the 3000 and more missing and murdered Indigenous women across Turtle Island.

-It is our goal to work towards decolonizing our practice at the TRCC/MWAR.
-This can happen by making ourselves more aware of the struggles for sovereignty, treaties and land rights, taking the direction and leadership from Indigenous peoples and their resistance, attending events led by Indigenous people, continuing to learn about the historical struggles of Indigenous peoples and so much more.
+Further, we recognize the history of nonprofit organizations have often been to be arms of the state.
+It is our goal to work toward decolonization of the TRCC/MWAR.
+This can happen in making ourselves aware of the struggles for sovereignty, treaties and land rights, taking the direction and leadership from Indigenous peoples and their resistance, attending events led by Indigenous people, continuing to learn about the historical struggles of Indigenous peoples and so much more.
 We are committed to decolonizing our minds, our work and the relationships we have with Indigenous peoples.
 Through working with Indigenous community-based organizations and community members, we attempt to work in a good way.